Social Justice Ministry

 - Call state representatives regarding abortion legislation

-- Encourage individuals/congregation to make contributions to Carolina Abortion Access
+- Encourage individuals/congregation to make contributions to Carolina Abortion Fund

 - Sign petitions to support legislation and candidates that are pro-choice